Monday, 3 December 2012

 A more happening wake is also a great occasion to get rid of personal effects.

 For example, I could divide up my assets into a kind of treasure hunt game.
 Kids love treasure hunts.
 Besides, if you have only one child, what is she/he going to do with all your barang-barang?
 They would most likely be thrown out.
 Why not turn it into a game for kids living near or attending your wake?
 I would rope in the neighbourhood library for this by planting clues in their books.
 It will encourage kids to borrow or browse through certain books, know all the sections.
 Be acquainted with books on travel or books about food.
 Art and craft?
 Even dead, you can (through this treasure hunt) get the kids to know the books you once loved.

-That would be something, yes?
+That would be something, no?
 Kids looking forward to the next wake to score something.
 So, if you are a kid and living near my neighbourhood, pray I die during the June or December school holidays!
 You will have much to inherit!
-And if I die outside of these holidays, maybe the undertakers can keep me in the fridge till the time is right for mourning and flea market.
-Hmm, I wonder how they charge and if there is still a frozen corpse somewhere.
+And if I die outside of these holidays, maybe the undertakers can keep me in the fridge till the time is right for mourning and flea market opportunity!
+Hmm, I wonder how they charge for freeze storing a corpse somewhere.
 Now I am wondering who holds the world-record for that.
 A customer of cryogenics perhaps?
 Questions.

 Always more questions in death than living.
-And that's a lesson in itself!
+And that's a lesson in life itself!